KansasCityWomeninTechnology/cocktails-worksheets/docs/react/05-fact-display/README.md

 When the page first loads, we want people to be prompted to click the button, but after that, we want a random fact to be displayed.

 One way to do that is to write a conditional.
-For example, we could be thinking, "`if` the page has been loaded for the first time, we want "Press the button below to view a fun fact about me!" to be displayed, `else` we want a random fact to be displayed.
+For example, we could be thinking, "`if` the page has been loaded for the first time, we want 'Press the button below to view a fun fact about me!' to be displayed, `else` we want a random fact to be displayed.

 Sometimes, it can be cleaner to express this kind of logic as a _ternary_.
 A ternary is a short-hand way of writing an `if...else` statement.
 You set a condition followed by a question mark (?), then add what you want the code to execute if the condition is truthy.
 You follow this with a colon (:), then write the expression that you want executed if the condition is falsy.